 Figure 4.
-Relative first-birth risks by type of region, 1991-2018, women in Sweden.
+Relative first-birth risks by type of region and calendar year in 1991-2021, women in Sweden.
 Interaction of type of region and calendar year.
 First-birth risks are standardized for age of woman.

 Pandemic babies - a new puzzle?